 • C- or S-Corp or Partnership return & one owner's personal return: $2,200 or $183/mo. (includes tax preparation & end-of-year tax planning consultation)

 At least one of the business owners must be an individual client.
-Includes IRS correspondence and audit protection and our signature "No Worries" customer service for your questions, anytime.
+Includes IRS correspondence services and audit protection and our signature "No Worries" customer service for your questions, anytime.
 We take federal taxes off your plate and are on your business team!

 Prices are higher for state returns, additional schedules, foreign account reporting, complex investment sales, K-1 preparation for non-client owners, etc. We review your most recent tax return in preparing our pricing proposal.